jimholmes/Abstracts/Abstracts.md

 More importantly, this is a talk which discusses how strong and powerful we humans are when faced with soul-crushing trials.
 It's easy to lose sight of our abilities and strengths when we're fighting through incredibly hard times, but there are tools we can draw on to help us get through.
 Understanding concepts like Adriann Louw's work on pain, learning how to set boundaries, expressing grattitude, and above all learning to forgive ourselves are all crucial to dealing with hard times.

-Opening up to facing adversity isn't ever easy, but we can learn to work through challenges we never thought ourselves able to survive.
+This isn't (just) a talk about Jim's experiences.
+It's a talk mean to help you learn to work through challenges you never thought you'd never be able to survive.

 ### <a name='backing_api'></a>Building a Custom Testing Framework